Let's build a stronger community

 The Vaadin Community Award is a program that recognizes community members with an exceptional track record of community participation.
 The VCA is given to members that actively lead online and local Vaadin communities, speak at conferences or Java User Groups, create and maintain popular Vaadin Directory add-ons, publish articles and videos centered on Vaadin features and integrations with other technologies, engage in social media, Discord, and Stack Overflow discussions, and, in general, constantly and passionately help other members of the Vaadin Community.

-- Are selected by the global community every year*
+- Are selected by the Vaadin DevRel team every year

 - Get the "Vaadin Community Award winner" title